jobrouter/typo3-base/Documentation/developer.rst

 Set the new value after resolving one or more variables.

-.. option:: getTransferIdentifier(): string
+.. option:: getCorrelationId(): string

-Get the current transfer identifier.
+Get the current correlation ID.

 .. option:: getFormValues(): array